cedricpim/ansible-laptop/README.md

 ### Internet setup

-If you are using `wpa_supplicant`, then you can get internet connection by running the following:
+If using `wpa_supplicant`, then you can get internet connection by running the following:

 ```